-City

-Date Chartered Accountants
+City Date Chartered Accountants

 Compliance Report

-TO: [The appropriate securities regulatory authorities]

-FROM: [Name of participating dealer] (the "Distributor")

-RE: Compliance Report on National Instrument 81-102 For the year ended [insert date]

-We hereby confirm that we have sold mutual fund securities to which National Instrument 81-102 is applicable.
-In our activities in distributing these securities, we have complied with the applicable requirements of Parts 9, 10 and strument 81-102 for the year ended [insert date] [except as follows:] [list exceptions, if any].
+TO: [The appropriate securities regulatory authorities] FROM [Name of participating dealer] (the "Distributor") RE: Compliance Report on National Instrument 81-102 For the year ended [insert date] We hereby confirm that we have sold mutual fund securities to which National Instrument 81-102 is applicable.
+In connection with our activities in distributing these securities, we have complied with the applicable requirements of Parts 9, 10 and 11 of National Instrument 81-102 for the year ended [insert date] [except as follows:] [list exceptions, if any].
+[NAMI E of the Distributor] SignatureName and office of the person executing this reportDate

-[NAME of the Dis stributor]

-Signature

-Name and office executing this re

-Date